selman-sezer/glf/async.md

-# 2 - AsyncCaller
+# AsyncCaller

 AsyncCaller is a TypeScript library for making asynchronous calls with retry, concurrency, and rate limiting capabilities.
+It is used with TokenBucket module that you can find at "url".

 ## Features

 - **Rate Limiting**: Control the rate of requests using a token bucket algorithm.
 - **Retry Mechanism**: Automatically retry failed requests with customizable retry options.
-- **Automatic Check For 429 Erros**:If the function sent to the async caller is a function called with fetch(), it automatically checks the incoming headers for 429 and sets the tokenbucket accordingly.
+- **Automatic Check For 429 Erros**:If the function sent to the async caller is a function called with fetch(), it automatically checks the incoming headers for 429 and make the necessary adjustments to the tokenbucket of the caller accordingly if there is a 429 error.
+The delay amount is determined according to "Retry-After" header of the response.
+It works with Headers object used in modern fetch API and also plain objects.
+If there is no "Retry-After" to be found then default formula is used to calculate the delay amount by using backoffFactor of retryOptions (check Configuration Options - RetryOptions below).
-- **Other Errors**: If the function sent to the async caller is fetch, it does not retry with error codes between 400 and 500. (except 429)
+- **Other Errors**: If the function sent to the async caller is fetch, it does not retry with error codes between 400 and 499. (except 429)
 - **Concurrency Control**: Limit the number of concurrent tasks.
 - **Type Safety**: Ensures type-safe responses when using `fetch`.
+If function using fetch is typesafe, then asyncCaller also returns typesafe value.

 ## Installation